 If you want to keep new users as customers, your product has to work seamlessly from the start —and there’s no better retention mechanism than a stellar product tour.

 A product tour is a guided walkthrough of a product or service, typically presented to users after they sign up or first log in.
 Product tours are used to onboard new users, introduce them to a product's key features and value, and help them get started using it.
-They are different from product demos which intend to show a custom solution to a specific need of the user.
+They’re different from product demos, which intend to show a custom solution to a specific user need.

-You should expect the adoption of any new software to come with a bit of a learning curve.
+You should expect adopting any new software to come with a bit of a learning curve.
 A product tour helps users navigate this friction while promptly revealing an app’s important value-laden features.
 Good tours walk a tightrope between annoying users with over-engagement and frustrating users with under-assistance.

-They act as a guided tour for new customers who are learning how to use your SaaS product for the first time.
+They act as a guided tour for new customers learning how to use your SaaS product for the first time.
 Product tours:

 While there's no one-size-fits-all best product tour format, there are best use cases for onboarding flow design patterns; using UI patterns like tooltips, hotspots, and modal windows engages users and educates them on how to use your product.